exotic123567/Grexpensify-n8n/README.md

 # Grexpensify-n8n
-An n8n workflow that track's group's exppenses via Telegram Bot automation using LLM and Google Sheets.
+An n8n workflow that track's group's expenses via Telegram Bot automation using LLM and Google Sheets.

 This is sn n8n workflow that automates a model group expense tracking mobile application into a telegram bot.
 Here's what it does :